git-town/git-town/documentation/development/README.md

 # Git Town Development

 Welcome to the Git Town developer guide.
-Hacking on Git Town is super easy.
+Hacking on Git Town is easy and a great way to learn to work on a medium-sized codebases.
 These guidelines will help you get started hacking on Git Town.

 - [developer machine setup](setup.md)
 - [testing](testing.md)